Searchbreed

 Poodle (Standard)s need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-Standard Poodles are athletic and need quality protein for muscle maintenance. ~1,200-1,700 kcal/day depending on activity.
+Standard Poodles are athletic and need quality protein for muscle maintenance.
+Calorie needs vary by size, sex, neuter status, and activity; adjust portions to body condition.
 Key nutrients to look for: high-quality protein, omega-3, biotin, zinc.

 Poodle (Standard)s are generally suitable for first-time owners with basic commitment.
 They're intelligent, active, alert.
 Plan for consistent training from day one.